OpenEvalProject/evals/manuscripts/elife-54532/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/54532/elife-54532-fig1-v2.jpg)

 **Figure 1.:** Top: The three representative structural folds of GTs.
 The GT-A fold is characterized by a single globular domain that contains a α/β/α Rossmann nucleotide binding domain (shown 2rj7;GT6).
 The GT-B fold enzymes are usually metal independent and contain two α/β/α domains separated by a flexible linker region with the substrate binding cleft in between (shown 1jg7;GT63).
 The GT-C fold enzymes are hydrophobic integral membrane proteins, generally use lipid phosphate linked sugar donors and have multiple transmembrane helices (shown 6gxc; GT66).
 Bottom: The mechanism of sugar transfer employed by GTs.
 Inverting GTs follow a direct displacement SN-2-like mechanism that results in an inverted anomeric configuration.
 The mechanism for retaining GTs is still under debate although recently a same side SNi-type reaction has been proposed where the donor phosphate oxygen acts as a catalytic base and deprotonates the acceptor hydroxyl facilitating a same side attack, that results in the retention of anomeric configuration.
 The enzyme and catalytic base B are shown in orange.
 A generic hexose with α-linkage to a nucleoside diphosphate is used.
-Other mechanisms possibly employed by GTs is discussed in detail in M.  Figure 1—source data 1.The structural fold and the number of sequences from each taxonomic group are shown.
-The number of sequences with structure or are characterized are also provided.
+Other mechanisms possibly employed by GTs is discussed in detail in M.

 The wealth of sequence data available on GTs provides an opportunity to infer underlying mechanisms through deep mining of large sequence datasets.
 In this regard, the CAZY database serves as a valuable resource (Lombard et al., 2014) for generating new functional hypotheses by classifying GT enzymes into individual families based on overall sequence similarity.
 However, a broader understanding of how these enzymes evolved to recognize diverse donor and acceptor substrates requires a global comparison of diverse GT-A fold enzymes.
 Such comparisons are currently a challenge due to limited sequence similarity between families and the lack of a phylogenetic framework to detect evolutionary events associated with GT functional specialization.
 Previous efforts to investigate GT evolution have largely focused on individual families or pathways (Taujale and Yin, 2015; Lombard, 2016) and have not explicitly addressed the challenge of mapping the evolution of functional diversity across families.